tlamedia/gtm-kit/readme.txt

 * Tested up to WooCommerce 10.4.
 * Require WooCommerce 9.2.

-= 2.5.1 =

-Release date: 2025-08-22

-#### Bugfixes:
-* Force rounding values to 2 decimal places to fix rounding issues in edge cases.
-* In some cases the GTM container would not load after activating and deactivating settings in 'Server-side Tagging (sGTM)'.

-#### Other:
-* Tested up to WooCommerce 10.1.

-= 2.5.0 =

-Release date: 2025-08-05

-#### Bugfixes:
-* The add_to_cart event did not fire in the all-products block.

-#### Other:
-* Require WooCommerce 9.0.
-* Tested up to WooCommerce 10.0.

-= 2.4.4 =

-Release date: 2025-04-30

-#### Bugfixes:
-* The $hook type hint in enqueue_page_assets was removed to avoid conflicts with plugins passing non-standard data types.

-#### Other:
-* Introduced the gtmkit_options_set action and the gtmkit_process_options filter.
-* Fixed deprecation in Easy Digital Downloads.

-= 2.4.3 =

-Release date: 2025-04-15

-#### Bugfixes:
-* Fix conflict with GTM Kit Woo in admin settings.

-= 2.4.2 =

-Release date: 2025-04-09

-#### Bugfixes:
-* Fix fatal error when used together with MC4WP: Mailchimp for WordPress.

-#### Other:
-* Tested up to WordPress 6.8.
-* Tested up to WooCommerce 9.8.

-= 2.4.1 =

-Release date: 2025-04-02

-#### Security:
-* When debug logging is enabled, the Easy Digital Downloads integration was activated sensitive customer information was logged to server error logs.
-If debug logging remains active in a production environment or if logs are not properly secured, it could lead to unauthorized access to personal data. - [CVE-2025-31001](https://www.cve.org/CVERecord?id=CVE-2025-31001).

-= 2.4.0 =

-Release date: 2025-04-03

-#### Feature Removed:
-* The Event Inspector has been removed and is only available the premium version.
-It was often used in an inappropriate way where end-users unintentionally were shown debug data.

-= 2.3.2 =

-Release date: 2025-04-02

-#### Security:
-* Permissions were not checked correct on the admin API.

-= 2.3.1 =

-Release date: 2025-03-12

-#### Bugfixes:
-* Fix a rare case of divisionByZero in calculation of discount.

-#### Other:
-* Tested up to WooCommerce 9.7.

-= 2.3 =

-Release date: 2025-01-28

-#### Bugfixes:
-* Fix an edge case fatal error in admin if $hook for some reason is missing,

-#### Other:
-* Require WordPress 6.4.
-* Require WooCommerce 8.4.
-* Tested up to WooCommerce 9.6.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on gtmkit.com](https://gtmkit.com/changelog/).